 As tax attorneys in Houston, we work with a lot of partnerships.
 They are the preferred choice of entity in Texas.
 This is partially due to the oil and gas deals and businesses in Texas.
 The flexibility makes it possible to customize deals and allocate and manage risk appropriately.

 We continue to see partnership agreements and LLC company agreements that do not address the centralized partnership audit regime rules or issues that come from them.

-For those electing out of the centralized partnership audit regime, they should consider addressing the issues raised by these rules in their partnership agreements.
+Those electing out of the centralized partnership audit regime should consider addressing the issues raised by these rules in their partnership agreements.
 At a minimum, they should consider including language:

 - Barring new partners that would prevent the partnership from electing out of the centralized partnership audit regime.
 This would include disregarded entities and grantor trusts.

 - Allowing the partners with access to records to defend IRS audits.